 Make sure you have a backup for everything

-“Always be prepared” isn’t just a mantra for boy scouts.
+“Always be prepared” isn’t just a mantra for Boy Scouts.
 It should be a first principle for any student looking to succeed both inside and outside of the classroom.
 Always have a spare.
 This applies to everything, from pencils and pens to folders and notebooks (maybe even tires if your student is driving).
 By preparing for the worst ahead of time, if something breaks or gets lost, you don’t waste time searching for a replacement.
-Knowing you’ve got backups at home and/or in your locker just in case not only provides peace of mind, but it also eliminated have one more excuse for procrastinating.
+Knowing you’ve got backups at home and/or in your locker just in case not only provides peace of mind, but it also eliminates one more excuse for procrastinating.

 Retire binders at the end of each semester